balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 ## [apply] The probability that two elements commute

-The commutator plot almost intuitively leads to this question: how dense can the blue squares be?
+The commutativity plot almost intuitively leads to this question: how dense can the blue squares be?
 In probabilistic terms, the proportion of the blue vs the full area is equivalent to the probability that two random elements commute from $G$.
 Of course, we are interested in non-abelian groups, as abelian groups have a boring full-blue plot.
 In the case of $S_6$, the plot becomes very large (6! x 6!), but we can see that it is very sparse (also has some cool structure in there):

 <center>
 <a href="/assets/images/s6-commute.png" target="blank"><img src="/assets/images/s6-commute.png" width="60%"/></a>